F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_https.md

 ## Description

-A GTM HTTPS monitor verifies the availability and performance of HTTPS (SSL/TLS) services across your GTM infrastructure.
-The monitor establishes secure connections to target resources and evaluates the responses to determine health status.
-HTTPS monitors support client certificate authentication and configurable cipher lists, making them suitable for monitoring secure web services.
+A GTM HTTPS monitor verifies the HTTPS service by attempting to receive specific content from a web page protected by Secure Socket Layer (SSL) security.
+HTTPS monitors support client certificate authentication and configurable cipher lists.

 ## Example Usage